taniaLissette/stock-rest-api/README.md

 # Stack
 * Java 8
-* Spring Boot/MVC/Security/REST
+* Spring Boot/MVC/Security/REST/Data
 * Lombok
 * JUnit + Spring Boot Test
 * Pitest
 * Thymeleaf
+* Footable

 # Tests
 ### Pitest
-Service and web layers were covered by JUnit and Pitest.
+Service and web layers were covered by JUnit and Pitest usage.
 Web layer (line coverage 91% and mutation coverage 85%) and service layer (line coverage 96% and mutation coverage 90%).

+Execute the following command on service and web layer to run tests with Pitest mutation:

 mvn org.pitest:pitest-maven:mutationCoverage

-After running all the tests and performing all the mutations, you need to open /service(web)/target/pit-reports/datetimestamp/index.html
+After running all the tests and performing all the mutations, you need to open /service(web)/target/pit-reports/datetimestamp/index.html.
+Here you can find reports with line and mutation coverage.

 # JavaDocs
 Code is documented with in-depth details.
-You can pass through the classes to follow the flow along with reading comments
+You can pass through the classes to follow the flow along with reading comments.
+REST APi is documented by Swagger annotations and available at https://localhost:8443/swagger-ui.html

 # Users
 There is one default user: